Boeing VC-25: The "White House"

 The front section of the aircraft is informally called the "White House", a reference to the president's official residence in Washington, D.C.
 The president's executive suite includes sleeping quarters with two couches that can be converted into beds, lavatory and shower, vanity, double sink, and a private office, or the president's "Oval Office aboard Air Force One".
 If necessary, the president can address the nation from the office.
 This capability was added after the September 11 attacks, during which the aircraft had to land at Barksdale Air Force Base for President George W. Bush to address the nation.
 These offices, including the president's suite, are mostly located on the starboard (right) side, and a long corridor runs along the port (left) side.
 The aircraft also contains a conference room, originally designed as a situation room, but now used for meeting with staff while traveling.
 This room includes a 50-inch plasma screen television which can be used for teleconferencing.
 The aircraft has fully equipped office areas with telecommunication systems (including 87 telephones and 19 televisions).

-On board the VC-25 is a medical annex, which includes a fold-out operating table, emergency medical supplies, and a well-stocked pharmacy.
+The VC-25 has a medical annex, which includes a fold-out operating table, emergency medical supplies, and a well-stocked pharmacy.
 George W. Bush had a treadmill added to Air Force One during his term in office.
 Every flight is staffed by a doctor and nurse.
 The aircraft is self-sufficient, such as carrying all the food it will need.
 Meals are prepared in two galleys, which together are equipped to feed up to 100 people at a time.
 The president gets a personal menu.
 An area where guests sit is near the center of the aircraft, outside the "White House".

-There are separate quarters for guests, senior staff, Secret Service and security personnel, and the news media located in the aft area of the main deck.
+There are separate quarters for guests, senior staff, Secret Service and Air Force security personnel assigned to the plane, and the news media located in the aft area of the main deck.
 Protocol states that one may wander aft of one's assigned seat, but not forward of it.
 Communications equipment and the cockpit are on the upper deck.
 There are also secure and non-secure voice, fax and data communications facilities.
 While the aircraft's luggage capacity is adequate to carry the belongings of the passengers, the logistics train of the president means that the aircraft must fly preceded by an aerial convoy of several cargo transports, which carry the helicopters, motorcade vehicles, and other equipment required by the presidential entourage.